MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 1. Launch PowerShell.

-2. For each domain at the top of each existing forest, type the following command, specifying the existing DNS domain (e.g., contoso.local), and the IP address of the master server of that domain.
+2. For each domain at the top of each existing forest, type the following command, specifying the existing DNS domain (e.g., contoso.local), and the IP address of the primary DNS server of that domain.

    If you created one domain contoso.local in the previous step, then specify *10.1.1.31* for the CORPDC computer’s virtual network IP address.